vmware/replay-app-for-tvos/README.md

 - Plays video on launch
 - Loops infinitely
-- Allows for airplay mirroring on top of the video and resumes once it's turned off
+- Allows for airplay mirroring on top of the video and resumes once session is terminated
+- Cached video for replay, conserving network bandwidth
 - In conjunction with MDM, can be locked onto screen without any input from remote or remote app (on iPhone) to be a true Kiosk!

 ## Description

-The application is designed to start running a video on launch and keeping running in an infinite loop.
-The video being played can be hosted in any public facing server.
-If you don't have any servers that you can host the videos on, a free AWS S3 account (Free storage up to 5GB) can be used to host the video.
+The application is designed to start a playlist of videos on launch and keeping running in an infinite loop.
+The videos being played can be hosted in any public facing server.
+If you don't have any servers that you can host the videos on, a free AWS S3 account (Free storage up to 5GB) can be used.

 ## Supported Video Formats